tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This description should be associated with the values reported in eco:samplingEffortValue and eco:samplingEffortUnit.
 This is a specialization of eco:protocolDescription focused on effort, distinct from the survey method.
-The effort relates to the intensity of sampling and therefore can assist in interpreting estimates of completeness.</td>
+The effort relates to the intensity of sampling and therefore can assist in interpreting estimates of completeness.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>